WilsonJhub/Basics-of-Markdown/README.md

 For example: one "#", is your first heading.
 Two "##", is your second heading.
 And so on.

 ### Bold Letters
+Often times in writing, we need to provide a certain amount of intesity to our words. ***Bolding*** allows us to achieve that emphasis.